vita-epfl/monoloco/README.md

 Download nuScenes dataset (any version: Mini, Teaser or TrainVal) from [nuScenes](https://www.nuscenes.org/download), save it anywhere and soft link it in `data/nuscenes`

-### 3) Train Val Splits
-Fo
+### Annotations to preprocess
+MonoLoco is trained using 2D human pose joints.
+To create them run pifaf over KITTI or nuScenes training images.
+You can create them running the predict script and using `--network pifpaf`.

-### Input joints for training
+### Inputs joints for training
-MonoLoco is trained using 2D human pose joints detected by pifpaf and matched with the ground truth location provided by nuScenes or KITTI Dataset.
+MonoLoco is trained using 2D human pose joints matched with the ground truth location provided by nuScenes or KITTI Dataset.
 To create the joints run: `python src/main.py prep` specifying:
-1. `--dir_ann` annotation directory containing pifpaf joints.
-You can create them running the predict script and using `--network pifpaf`.
+1. `--dir_ann` annotation directory containing pifpaf joints of kitti or nuScenes.

 2. `--dataset` Which dataset to preprocess.
 For nuscenes, all three versions of the dataset are supported: nuscenes_mini, nuscenes, nuscenes_teaser.